-We can talk about the quality of our trailers all day, but we’re not so naive to ignore the reality that money matters.
+We can talk about the quality of our trailers all day, but we also know that money matters.

 I have been riding bikes all my life.
 I’ve owned many different bikes & trailered them all over the country, using all kinds of trailers.

-When I came up with the idea of modifying our trailers to make them lower to the ground for easy one-person, ride-on loading & unloading, safety and simplicity of operation were my top priorities.
+As an inventor, I came up with the idea of modifying traditional trailers to make them lower to the ground for easy one-person, ride-on loading & unloading.
+I was after a solution that would increase safety and simplicity.

 Open Trailer Cost of Ownership

 It is important to look at the overall cost of ownership rather than just the purchase price of various trailers you are looking at purchasing.
 The following gives you a guideline when determining your overall cost of ownership.

 One big thing, in considering total cost of ownership, is resale value.
 Because our trailers are so sturdy and rugged, and designed to protect the trailer from road debris, TUT trailers hold their value better over time.

 The other big expense to consider is the impact on fuel economy.
 Because of our aerodynamic design, combined with the benefits of our Air-Ride suspension system and relatively light weight, fuel economy is significantly better.
 In fact our customers tell us their miles per gallon typically stay within 3 mpg of the mileage their tow vehicle gets when the trailer is not connected!